Anatomy of parameter-estimation biases in overlapping gravitational-wave signals: detector network: Summary and Discussion

-Another important aspect is that here we only consider the biases in SPE, where only one template is used to fit the overlapping signals.
-Though the existence of overlapping signals cannot be determined as a priori, if there are some ways to identify them, one should conduct a joint PE to avoid the biases.
+Another important aspect is that here we only consider the biases in SPE, where only one template is used to fit the overlapping signals while ignoring the existence of the other signal.
+When the second signal is below the detection threshold, our results directly reflect the influence of overlapping on analyzing the first signal (the solely detectable one).
+When both signals are loud enough to be detectable, it is more appropriate to adopt the hierarchical-subtraction strategy~\cite{Antonelli:2021vwg, Janquart:2022fzz, Hu:2025vlp} or conduct a joint PE~\cite{Janquart:2022fzz, Baka:2025yqx}.
+SPE can be regarded as the first step of hierarchical subtraction, and our analysis shows in a detector network that this subtraction step may be more biased than anticipated.
+This motivates a comparison of the final results from hierarchical subtraction in a network and in a single detector, which we leave for future work.

+Also, though the existence of overlapping signals and the magnitude of biases cannot be determined as a priori, if there are some ways to identify them, it is better to conduct a joint PE to avoid large biases.
 In this strategy, the SPE biases are still useful to quantify the influence of overlapping.
 For example, \citet{Baka:2025yqx} compared the SPE posteriors with the original data and the data subtracted by the best-fit waveform of the other signal.
 If the two posteriors are significantly different, it indicates that the influence of overlapping and the signals should be analyzed jointly.
 Based on the bias behaviors studied in this work, we propose another possible strategy for identifying overlapping signals from a network perspective.
 As shown in Fig.~\ref{fig:J pattern function} and Fig.~\ref{fig:J both effects}, there are large phase differences between the bias integrals in different detectors.
-Therefore, if one conducts SPE in different detectors or sub-networks, the posteriors of the same parameter may have large differences.
-This inconsistency can be used as a criterion for identifying overlapping signals.
+Therefore, if one conducts SPE in different detectors or sub-networks, the posteriors may have large differences, and this inconsistency has the potential to serve as a criterion for identifying overlapping signals.
 In addition, in a detector network, it is possible to construct the so-called null stream~\cite{Guersel:1989th, Chatterji:2006nh} by linearly combining data from multiple detectors to eliminate the GW signals from a specific sky location.
-This method has been used to search for extra polarization modes beyond GR ~\cite{Hagihara:2018azu, Hagihara:2019rny, Hu:2023soi}, while also has the potential to search for extra signal power in the data.
-The bias behaviors studied in this work shall provide insights for developing methods to analyze overlapping GW signals in the future GW detector network.